blutherRVA/Tide_App/README.md

 # Tide_App
-Tide clock and weather scraper desktop app for Tidewater Virginia locations.
+Tide clock and weather station desktop application for Tidewater Virginia locations.
-Display is with Turtle Graphics Module
+Display is with Turtle Graphics Module.